fanout/websockhop/README.md

 Author: Katsuyuki Ohmuro <harmony7@pex2.jp>
 Mailing List: http://lists.fanout.io/listinfo.cgi/fanout-users-fanout.io

 WebSockHop is a convenience library for WebSocket clients that provides automatic reconnect, periodic pinging, and request/response interactions.
-This is the kind of code that everyone using WebSockets needs, isolated into a reusable library.
-There is no special server-side component.
-WebSockHop is a client utility only and can communicate with any WebSocket server.
+This is the kind of core functionality that every WebSocket application needs, isolated into a reusable library.
 The name comes from "sock hop", a type of dance.

 The project is inspired by https://github.com/joewalnes/reconnecting-websocket and taken further.